kenb123/Basic-Expression-Lexicon-Variation-Algorithms-BELVA/README.md

 1. Word selection / automated weighing of which words to use
 2. Interface improvements: better responsiveness
-3. Multi-Threading from interface
+3. Multi-Threading word permutations from interface
 4. Non-GUI version that directs output to stdout
 5. Expand functionality and add more plug-ins
-	- Additional mutation dictionaries
+	- Additional permutation dictionaries
 	- Additional applied and removal policies
 	- Additional username creation policies
-6. Other types of mutations that just usernames and passwords??? (i.e., email addresses)
+6. Other types of permutations in addition to just usernames and passwords (i.e., email addresses, sub-domain names)

 Developed on Linux and not tested on other platforms so Windows/OSX mileage may vary (as of 2016 March 29)